Cornwall is one of the trickiest places to get to in the UK – but I promise you, it’s worth it.

 How to get to Cornwall by car

-You’ll enter Cornwall from the East, unless you’re in the Isles of Scilly.
+Whether you’re an international traveller or if you’re going on a Cornwall staycation, you’ll enter the county from the East, unless you’re in the Isles of Scilly.
 No motorways go into Cornwall, so you’ll have to rely on a network of A roads to get to where you want to go.

 If you are travelling from the north, you’ll find a combination of M5/ M6 handy to get down to the South West.
 This motorway will take you as far as Plymouth in Devon, but you might want to leave it earlier depending on where in Cornwall you are going.